Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby - NewsBreak

 Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby

-RICHMOND, Indiana ( WCMH ) – An incredible string of chance encounters and lucky breaks were what two women said helped them bring a days-long Amber Alert to an end.
+RICHMOND, Indiana ( WCMH ) – An incredible string of chance encounters and lucky breaks was what two women said helped them bring a days-long Amber Alert to an end.

 The search for five-month-old twins Kyair and Kason Thomas started Dec.
-19 when their mother’s running car was stolen from the Short North neighborhood in Columbus, Ohio.
+19 when the children’s mother’s running car was stolen from the Short North.
 Hours later, Kyair was found in a parking lot at Dayton International Airport, but there was no sign of Kason.

 On Dec.
-22, police announced the arrest of the suspect in the case, Nalah Jackson , but didn’t say if Kason had been found.
-That was until just a few hours later when the boy was discovered inside the stolen vehicle outside of a Papa John’s pizza restaurant in Indianapolis.2 arrested after armed robbery at Oklahoma bar
+22, police announced the arrest of the suspect in the case, Nalah Jackson , but still no word on if Kason had been found, until just a few hours later, when the boy was discovered inside the stolen vehicle outside of a Papa John’s pizza restaurant in Indianapolis.Donations come through for Thomas family with Kyair, Kason both with family

-Shyann Belmar and Mecka Curry, the two women who played a pivotal role in leading the police to Jackson, and the eventual return of Kason spoke with Nexstar’s WCMH about the incident.
+The two women involved, Shyann Belmar and Mecka Curry, told NBC4 they played a pivotal role in leading the police to Jackson, and the eventual return of Kason.

 “I wanted to be for sure,” Belmar said.
 “In my heart, I knew I was for sure.”